-During fiscal 2010, the Audit Committee held nine meetings and took additional action by unanimous written consent.
+During fiscal 2011, the Audit Committee held ten meetings and took additional action by unanimous written consent.
 The members of the Audit Committee are Messrs.
 Lewis, Hoyt and Nixon, with Mr. Lewis serving as Chair.
 We have determined that each member of the Audit Committee is "independent" as defined in Rule 10A-3 of the Securities Exchange Act of 1934 (the "Exchange Act") and the NASDAQ Marketplace Rules, including rules specifically governing Audit Committee members.
-We have also determined that Mr. Lewis is an "audit committee financial expert," as defined by Item 407(d)(5) of Regulation S-K. A description of Mr. Lewis' qualifications with regard to his status as an audit committee financial expert can be found in the biographical information set forth under "Information About Directors, Nominees and Management" in this proxy statement.
+We have also determined that Mr. Lewis is an "audit committee financial expert," as defined by Item 407(d)(5) of Regulation S-K of the rules of the Securities and Exchange Commission.
+A description of Mr. Lewis' qualifications with regard to his status as an audit committee financial expert can be found in the biographical information set forth under "Information About Directors, Nominees and Management" in this proxy statement.